Clinical Research in New Zealand

-A number of specialty phase one clinical trial units have also been established.
+Speciality phase 1 clinical trial units are established in New Zealand.
 Both local and multinational Clinical Research Organisations have a strong presence in New Zealand and many international Pharmaceutical companies conduct their research in New Zealand.

 The New Zealand Advantage:

 - Quality of data (ICH-GCP and FDA standards)